rjduran/cm-code/node/hello-npm/README.md

     ````
 5. Start a live-server instance for your current project and test it out.
 Using the Chrome Dev Tools, monitor the console to see what happens when you click on the "Click Me!" div in your page.
 You should see "yay! div clicked" print out to the console.

-## Example-05: Adding Bootstrap to a project
+## Exercise 05: Adding Bootstrap to a project

 1. Repeat everything in Exercise 04 but use exercise-05 for the name.
 2. Install [bootstrap](https://www.npmjs.com/package/bootstrap) and [popper.js](https://www.npmjs.com/package/popper.js)(bootstrap dependency) with npm.